Believing In Analytics

 Data is what provides direction and measures the success of creative marketing.
 It is the backbone of all successful marketing campaigns.
 Researchers spend months (sometimes years) collecting, analyzing, and interpreting data that will launch web innovation.
 They crunch numbers, set demographics, and hand over findings to the creatives.
 The creative team then packages all of that data into useful and digestible marketing material.
 Famous Old Spice commercials, Nike’s classic “Just Do It” tagline, the notorious Geico cavemen – they were all born from this data-driven process.
 Here at Union Street Media, we use the same process.
 We believe in data.

-When it comes to website aesthetics, I have found two schools: those who follow data-driven feedback and those who listen to anecdotal feedback.
+When it comes to real estate websites and digital marketing, I have found two schools of thought: those who follow data-driven insights and those who prioritize anecdotal feedback.

-With Data-Driven Feedback, we base our decisions on the numbers.
+With data-driven feedback, we base our decisions on the numbers.
 Union Street Media believes in data-driven feedback, and that belief has made our team ultimately successful.
-All of our sites are set up with Google Analytics (“GA”), an ongoing data collection service that generates detailed statistics about your website.
+All of our sites are set up with Google Analytics (“GA”), a website analytics and ongoing data collection service (the most popular in use today!) that generates detailed information about your website.
 Using GA, we gather near endless insights about how users interact with your site.
-GA tracks everything from how many users are on your site per day to how they got there and what they’re doing on each page they visit.
+GA tracks everything from how many users are on your site to how they got there and what they’re doing on each page they visit.
 All of this data serves one purpose: to help us take action and improve.

 Here’s what the process looks like: